-J.1 Creating a Credential
+H.1 Creating a Credential

-- 1. In the [My Wallet] tab, click The [New credential] page will be displayed. - 2.
+- 1. In the [My Wallet] tab, click 🖶.
+The [New credential] page will be displayed. - 2.
 Enter the information for the credentials.

+Enter the following items.
 Credential name, User name and Password should not contain hazardous characters.
-Refer to "Appendix K WebAdmin Disallow User Inputs Containing Hazardous Characters".
+Refer to "Appendix I WebAdmin Disallow User Inputs Containing Hazardous Characters".